-- Negative Exclusions: The Sub-Fund excludes investment in any bond issuer that is involved in the production or distribution of nuclear weapons, cluster munitions, antipersonnel mines and tobacco. - Positive ESG Selection: ESG selection criteria are integrated into the Sub-Fund's investment process.
+- Negative Exclusions: The Sub-Fund excludes investment in any bond issuer that is involved in the production or distribution of nuclear weapons, cluster munitions, antipersonnel mines and tobacco - Positive ESG Selection: ESG selection criteria are integrated into the Sub-Fund's investment process.
 Each investment team integrates ESG characteristics in a way that is most consistent with its investment process or style.
 The common elements across the investment teams are the evaluation of the ESG Characteristics that have a material impact on financial profitability.
 The Investment Manager seeks to identify material issues that may impact a bond issuer's performance over time and is guided by materiality frameworks provided by third-party providers such as SASB.
-Such frameworks help the Investment Manager identify key issues based on a bond issuer's progress on remedying these issues.
+Such frameworks help the Investment Manager identify key issues based on a bond issuer's sector, industry and sub-industry and the relevant metrics for measuring and monitoring the bond issuer's progress on remedying these issues.
 Material ESG issues may include carbon emissions, land and water pollution, natural resource usage, waste management, labour management, human rights, corruption, and corporate governance.
 SASB (or similar) is augmented with data from other providers, such as MSCI ESG ratings for individual bond issuers in the portfolio, in addition to judgment from the Investment Manager where the framework or scores may have limitations for implementation. - ESG Integration: ESG criteria are integrated into the entire investment process.
 See additional detail in "How the strategy is implemented in the investment process on a continuous basis". - ESG Engagement: The Investment Manager uses direct dialogue with bond issuer management or leadership to influence policies on ESG, including areas covered by the ESG Characteristics of the Sub-Fund.